JP Morgan Chase mpany : Wells Fargo profit rises, cost cuts paying off | MarketScreener

 Wells has promised to reduce about $3 billion in expenses by 2020.
 It is closing roughly 800 branches and cutting up to 10 percent of its workforce over the next three years.

-Chief Financial Officer John Shrewsberry told reporters on a conference call that other opportunities to reduce costs include scaling back call center operations and non-customer-facing office space.
+Chief Financial Officer John Shrewsberry told reporters on a conference call that other opportunities to reduce costs include scaling back call centre operations and non-customer-facing office space.

 But even as profits soared due to the cost cuts and a lower tax rate, analysts raised concerns about the company's sluggish revenue and shrinking loan book.